NORC Director: Samuel Klein, MD

 Accessing NORC Services:

-To access NORC services you need to be both a Washington University investigator AND a member of the NORC.
-Once a member, any grant/project for which you wish to request services will need to be registered and approved prior to requesting services.
+Access to NORC services is open to all investigators.
+Though, in times of high demand, priority will go to Washington University investigators who are also members of the NORC.
+Any grant/project for which you wish to request services will need to be registered and approved prior to receiving services.

 Please acknowledge the Washington University NORC, Nutrition Obesity Research Center, (formerly CNRU) in your publications by: "Supported by Grant Number P30DK056341 NORC".